OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 #### Hooking up the Components

+// TODO: adjust how the LEDs are wired up: servo exp -> breadboard w/ M-F jumper -> LED -> resistor -> GND

-Each LED will be connected to the board in the same way, so we'll cover wiring a single LED here the n you can repeat this proccess for all 16 and you should be good to go.
+Each LED will be connected to the board in the same way, so we'll cover wiring a single LED here the n you can repeat this process for all 16 and you should be good to go.

 1. Find the anode of the LED and the signal pin of any channel, we started at chanel 0 (`S0` on the expansion board) to avoid confusion.
 	* The signal pin is the only pin out of the three with a white base, for channel `S0`, it should be clearly labelled as `SIGNAL` to the left side, we'll call this the `SIG` pin in the future